evemarco/goesi/README.md

 ## Overview
 A module to allow access to CCP's EVE Online ESI API.
+This module is a fork of antihax version [https://github.com/antihax/goesi](https://github.com/antihax/goesi), modified to compile on Windows system, and float32 replaced by float64, to gain currency precision.

 This module offers:
 * Versioned Endpoints
 * OAuth2 authentication to login.eveonline.com